mitshell/card/README.txt

 UICC and USIM classes do not implement logical channels.
 ISO7816 and UICC security conditions parsing is really not well implemented.

-SIM and USIM classes have a .scan_fs() method.
+SIM and USIM classes have a .explore_fs() method.
 This allows to scan the ICC file-system from MF or AIDs recursively (enter DF each time one is found).
-It gets file manament parameters, and file content if access right is OK, and put every thing into a text file.
+It gets file manament parameters, and file content if access right is granted, and put every thing into a text file.
+Those methods are based on the .explore_DF() method from an ICC instance, which recursively enters all DF until there no more is found.
+This last method build a dictionary of the filesystem within .FS attribute of ICC the instance.
+When proceeding from the MF, it can take several hours as the scaning process bruteforce all file addresses.
+The function make_graph() from the utils part make a .dot file for graphing the filesystem.
+So with those functions, it is easy to obtain SIM / USIM filesystem content and graphical representation, including all non standard files that are linked from the MF or AID root file.

 #####################
 # example sessions: #